 - What do you do with your profits?
 Do you re-invest them into more trading activity?

 HMRC can examine the circumstances surrounding the transaction to identify a trading motive.
-They will consider the following:
+They may consider the following:

 - How you acquired the shares – Did you purchase or inherit them?
-If you sold inherited shares you would obviously be less likely to be classed as trading, and it’s more likely to be considered investment activity.
+If you sold inherited shares, it would probably be less likely to be classed as trading, and is more likely to be considered investment activity.

 - Timing – What was the length of time between the purchase and sale date?